FREQUENTLY ASKED QUESTIONS

 What is performance psychology?

-We see performance psychology as a field predicated on exploring each person’s story as both a performer and a human being.
-Throughout the process, we look to the clients’ strengths, values, and goals to determine the mental skills and approach that will meet the client where they are and enable them to reach their fullest potential.
+I see performance psychology as a field predicated on exploring each person’s story as both a performer and a human being.
+Throughout the process, I look to the clients’ strengths, values, and goals to determine the mental skills and approach that will meet the client where they are and enable them to reach their fullest potential.

 How can working on my mind help me?